regen-network/mainnet/regen-1/README.md

 Genesis transaction written to "/home/ubuntu/.regen/config/gentx/gentx-9c8fe340885fd0178781eefcf24f32a5e448e15a.json"
 ```

-**Note: If you are generating gentx offline on your local machine, append `--pubkey` to the above command.
-You can get pubkey of your validator by running `regen tendermint show-validtor`**
+**Note: If you are generating gentx offline on your local machine, append `--pubkey` flag to the above command.
+You can get pubkey of your validator by running `regen tendermint show-validator`**

 ### Step-5: Fork regen-network mainnet repo
 - Go to https://github.com/regen-network/mainnet